StockNews.com Begins Coverage on DBV Technologies (NASDAQ:DBVT)

-StockNews.com assumed coverage on shares of DBV Technologies (NASDAQ:DBVT – Free Report) in a report published on Friday morning.
-The firm issued a hold rating on the stock.
+StockNews.com initiated coverage on shares of DBV Technologies (NASDAQ:DBVT – Free Report) in a research report report published on Saturday.
+The brokerage issued a hold rating on the stock.

-A number of other equities research analysts have also recently commented on DBVT.
-JMP Securities increased their target price on DBV Technologies from $4.00 to $5.00 and gave the company a market outperform rating in a report on Wednesday, July 31st.
-HC Wainwright reiterated a buy rating and set a $5.00 target price on shares of DBV Technologies in a report on Thursday, August 1st.
+A number of other research analysts have also weighed in on the company.
+JMP Securities boosted their target price on DBV Technologies from $4.00 to $5.00 and gave the stock a market outperform rating in a report on Wednesday, July 31st.
+HC Wainwright reiterated a buy rating and issued a $5.00 price objective on shares of DBV Technologies in a report on Thursday, August 1st.

 DBV Technologies Price Performance

-DBV Technologies (NASDAQ:DBVT – Get Free Report) last released its quarterly earnings results on Tuesday, July 30th.
-The company reported ($0.34) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.26) by ($0.08).
+DBV Technologies (NASDAQ:DBVT – Get Free Report) last issued its earnings results on Tuesday, July 30th.
+The company reported ($0.34) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.26) by ($0.08).
 The firm had revenue of $1.16 million during the quarter, compared to analyst estimates of $1.42 million.
-DBV Technologies had a negative return on equity of 74.41% and a negative net margin of 638.21%.
-During the same quarter in the prior year, the company earned ($0.26) EPS.
-Research analysts expect that DBV Technologies will post -1.22 EPS for the current fiscal year.
+DBV Technologies had a negative net margin of 638.21% and a negative return on equity of 74.41%.
+During the same quarter last year, the business posted ($0.26) earnings per share.
+As a group, equities research analysts anticipate that DBV Technologies will post -1.22 EPS for the current fiscal year.

-A hedge fund recently bought a new stake in DBV Technologies stock.
-Cowen AND Company LLC bought a new position in DBV Technologies S.A.
-(NASDAQ:DBVT – Free Report) during the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm bought 50,986 shares of the company’s stock, valued at approximately $49,000.
+A hedge fund recently raised its stake in DBV Technologies stock.
+Yiheng Capital Management L.P. raised its position in DBV Technologies S.A.
+(NASDAQ:DBVT – Free Report) by 6.2% during the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 5,568,909 shares of the company’s stock after buying an additional 327,345 shares during the quarter.
+DBV Technologies accounts for 0.2% of Yiheng Capital Management L.P.’s holdings, making the stock its 15th biggest holding.
+Yiheng Capital Management L.P. owned 2.89% of DBV Technologies worth $4,172,000 at the end of the most recent reporting period.
 71.74% of the stock is currently owned by institutional investors.

 DBV Technologies SA, a clinical-stage biopharmaceutical company, engages in the research and development of epicutaneous immunotherapy products.
 Its product pipeline comprising Viaskin Peanut, an immunotherapy product, which has completed Phase 3 clinical trial for the treatment of peanut allergies; and Viaskin Milk which is in Phase 1/2 clinical trial for the treatment of immunoglobulin E (IgE) mediated or cow's milk protein allergy and eosinophilic esophagitis.